FrodeRanders/zlog/README.md

 The two binaries, of which only the log reader (zlogread) is of interest, branches out into several processes.
 While you start one instance of zlogread as a monitor, it in turn will start multiple instances of zlogread that processes an individual header- and payload-pair.
 It is the monitor that handles the number of processors to match the number of header- and payload-pairs.

-Also, the log reader can be interrupted at any time and/or restarted as it trackes state;
+Also, the log reader can be interrupted at any time and/or restarted as it tracks state;
 * the last header file position successfully read,
 * the last payload file position successfully read,
 * the total accumulated size processed so far (in bytes),